This article is part of a larger series on POS Systems.

 - Choose your processor: SpeedLine supports multiple payment gateways, including Worldpay Express and Monetra, so you can shop for the best card processing rates.

 - Digital payment options: Accept online payments and mobile wallet payments.

 - Pay at the door: SpeedLine supports mobile card readers to process credit and debit card payments in the field.

-- Reduced chargeback liability: Accepting more dipped and swiped cards protect you from chargebacks.
+- Reduced chargeback liability: Accepting more dipped and swiped cards protects you from chargebacks.

 - PCI and EMV compliant: Ensure that your payments are encrypted and secure.

-SpeedLine integrates with major payment gateways Worldpay and Monetra.
-Working with these providers ensures that your POS payments are encrypted end-to-end.
-These gateways also support a wide array of payment styles, from in-person payments, online payments, mobile wallet payments, and credit card payments at the delivery location.
+SpeedLine’s major payment gateway providers encrypt your payments from end-to-end and support a wide array of payment styles, from in-person payments, online payments, mobile wallet payments, and credit card payments at the delivery location.

 The ability to tap, swipe, or dip physical cards away from the restaurant can significantly impact your bottom line.
-If most of your credit card payments are over the phone (and getting dinged with card-not-present transaction fees), the impact can be massive.
-Accepting payments at the delivery location also protects you from chargeback claims.
+If you take most delivery orders over the phone, most of those credit card payments will be subject to higher card-not-present transaction fees.
+The impact on a small pizzeria can be massive.
+Accepting payments at the delivery location saves you money on transaction fees and further protects you from chargeback claims and other fraudulent activity.